TheCulliganMan/kian_8.4/analysis/kian_8.4_psmc_analysis.md

 ```bash
 python psmc_plotter <path to bootstrap_dir> <path to another bootstrap_dir>
 ```
-After that you have to edit the [gnuplot teplate file](../templates/simus_plot.gp).
+After that you have to edit the [gnuplot template file](../templates/simus_plot.gp).
 This file will produce the end psmc graph, ready to be rescaled.